Predictions of a fundamental statistical picture: Statistical origin of the initial action

 Let us begin with the coordinates:

-where $M=0,1,...,D-1$.
-It is convenient to include a fundamental length $a_{0}$ in this definition, so that we can later express the coordinates in conventional units.
-One can think of $a_{0}$ as being some multiple of the Planck length $\ell _{P}$.
+with $\overline{n}$, which is defined below, specifying the initial origin of coordinates.
+It is convenient to include a (very small) fundamental length $a_{0}$ in this definition, so that we can later express the coordinates in conventional units.
+One can think of $a_{0}$ as being comparable to the Planck length $\ell_{P}$.

-Notice that positive and negative coordinates correspond to the same occupancies, and that this definition is nevertheless physically acceptable: First, two points with coordinates that differ by minus signs are typically separated by cosmologically large distances in external spacetime.
-Second, and more importantly, the metric tensor and other physical fields defined below need not return to their original values when they are followed along a classical trajectory from a point with positive $x^{M}$ to its counterpart with negative $x^{M}$.
-I. e., the geometry (and other field configurations) described by the two points can be regarded as distinct, and in this sense the points themselves are distinct.
-These different branches of the classical geometry (plus fields) are analogous to the branches of a multivalued function like $z^{1/2}$ or $\log z$, which are taken to correspond to different Riemann sheets, with the points on different sheets regarded as distinct.
+As discussed below, we will eventually take the limit $\overline{n} \rightarrow \infty$, with $\Delta n_M$ finite, and there will then be no lower bound to negative coordinates.
+I.e., $\Delta n_M$ can have any integer value.
+(A central feature of the present theory is that both coordinates and physical fields are defined by relatively small perturbations $\Delta n_i = n_i - \overline{n} $, analogous to waves on a deep ocean.)